 Midjourney

 Midjourney V7 has been the default model since June 2025.
+V8 Alpha launched in March 2026 on alpha.midjourney.com — not yet available on the main site or Discord, but already showing significant improvements.
 The platform is no longer Discord-only — there is now a proper web interface at midjourney.com.

-Where it falls short: Text rendering in images is unreliable — misspellings and distortions persist.
-Hands and anatomy, while improved from V6, still produce occasional errors.
+Where it falls short: Even with V8’s improvements, text rendering still trails Ideogram and Nano Banana for complex multi-line typography.
 Character consistency degrades past 3 to 5 images in a series.
 And there is no free trial — you pay before you see results.
+Like Flux, Midjourney is not a thinking model — it does not reason through your prompt the way Nano Banana does.

 There is also the aesthetic question: Midjourney outputs have a distinctive cinematic polish.
 Beautiful, but recognisable.
 If the brief calls for raw, documentary, or deliberately imperfect visuals, this aesthetic can work against you.